PhilChodrow/PIC16B/syllabus.md

 <span style="color: gold;"><i class="far fa-arrow-alt-circle-up"></i></span> **In Progress (Late)**<br>
 The assignment was not submitted by the deadline; fails to meet multiple major specs; or is entirely missing required components.
 If submitted up to spec by the second deadline, the assignment will become <span style="color: green;"><i class="far fa-check-circle"></i></span> **Complete (Late)**.

+Two assignments that are <span style="color: green;"><i class="far fa-check-circle"></i></span> **Complete (Late)** count for one assignment in the context of your letter grade.
+So, for example, one way to earn an **A** is to complete 5 blog posts on time and 2 late.

 #### Assignments Without Resubmissions

 A very small number of assignments in this course will not allow resubmissions.
 The most important examples of these are project presentations, of which there will be several throughout the quarter.
 These will be graded with relatively relaxed specifications.
-Presentations that show collaboration, effort, and progress will usually receive full credit.
+Presentations that show collaboration, effort, and progress will receive full credit.

 ## Why Specifications Grading?

 There are a number of reasons why I have chosen to adopt specifications grading in PIC16B.
 Here are a few:

 1. **Career preparation**.
-In your professional career, there won't be any such thing as a 94% grade.
+In your professional career, there won't be any such thing as a 92% grade.
 Projects either meet the required specifications or they don't.
 When they don't, there's often a chance to improve them so that they do.
 The lack of partial credit, combined with multiple assignment opportunities, is meant to prepare you for this kind of experience.
 2. **Control**.
 I've tried to give you more control over your grade in this course.
 You shouldn't really have to guess about what grade you're going to get on an assignment.
 Check the specs -- did you meet them fully?
 If so, you should expect full credit.
 If not, you should expect a clear explanation of what needs to be improved, and an opportunity to act on that to receive full credit.
 3. **Communication**.
 I want you to know *exactly* what I'm looking for in an assignment.
 Specs grading gives me a responsibility to articulate my expectations as clearly and operationally as possible.